Meta's Brand Rights Protection: What You Need to Know

 Who Can Use Brand Rights Protection

-Meta doesn't open the doors of its Brand Rights Protection tool to just anyone.
-To use this resource, your business must meet specific eligibility requirements.
-It’s tailored for established brands that have secured formal intellectual property protections.
+Meta doesn't open the doors of its Brand Rights Protection to just anyone — though third-party services like blockchain-based content verification platform ScoreDetect offer alternative paths for digital asset protection.
+To use Meta's tool, your business must meet specific eligibility requirements.
+It's tailored for established brands that have secured formal intellectual property protections.

 Business Manager Account and Trademark Registration